-Credits: 3 Lecture/Lab Hours: 6 Recommended: Basic computer and internet usage skills.
-Semester Offered: Fall Description: This course introduces the architecture, structure, functions, components, and models of the internet and other computer networks.
+internet usage skills.
+Semester Offered: Fall

+Description: This course introduces the architecture, structure, functions, components, and models of the internet and other computer networks.
 The principles and structure of IPv4 and IPv6 addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 By the end of the course, students will be able to build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.

-ETRO 140C: Cisco Networking 2 Credits: 3 Lecture/Lab Hours: 6 Prereq: "C" or higher in ETRO 140B.
-Recommended: Basic computer and internet usage skills.
-Semester Offered: Spring Description: This course introduces the architecture, components, and operations of routers and switches in a small network.
+ETRO 140C: Cisco Networking 2

+Prereq: "C" or higher in ETRO 140B.

+internet usage skills.
+Semester Offered: Spring

+Description: This course introduces the architecture, components, and operations of routers and switches in a small network.
 Students learn how to configure a router and a switch for basic functionality.
-By the end of this course, students will be able to configure and troubleshoot routers and switches: implement and troubleshoot common issues with static.
-RIPv2. single-area OSPFv2, and singlearea OSPFv3 routing protocols: implement inter-VLAN routing in both IPv4 and IPv6 networks; secure the network with Access Control Lists (ACLs); and apply essential network services such as Dynamic Host Configuration Protocol (DHCP) for IPv4 and IPv6, and Network Address Translation (NAT).
+By the end of this course, students will be able to configure and troubleshoot routers and switches; implement and troubleshoot common issues with static, RIPv2, single-area OSPFv2, and single-area OSPFv3 routing protocols; implement inter-VLAN routing in both IPv4 and IPv6 networks; secure the network with Access Control Lists (ACLs); and apply essential network services such as Dvnamic Host Configuration Protocol (DHCP) for IPv4 and IPv6, and Network Address Translation (NAT).